Competition Regional Firm of the Year – Americas

 For its numbers, clients and caseload, rivals freely admit that Blake, Cassels & Graydon houses the top competition practice in Canada.

-Blakes lawyers are extensively involved in the increasingly important area of antitrust class actions.
-We have represented defendants in leading antitrust class actions, including the Supreme Court of Canada’s seminal Pro-Sys decision and, more recently, the court’s decision in Godfrey.
-Blakes lawyers have had leading roles in almost every significant competition class action in Canada, including with respect to credit cards, computer operating systems and applications, ODDs, beer, bread, air cargo, auto parts, capacitors, car carrier services, chemicals, chocolate, CRTs, DRAM memory chips, hydrogen peroxide, LCDs, lithium ion batteries, polyurethane foam, rubber and vitamins, such as the vitamins case that became the first major class action of its kind.
-Our lawyers have also been involved in every major cartel investigation in Canada and have secured immunity and leniency in relation to some of Canada's most high-profile cartel cases and follow-on private (class) actions.
+Blakes litigators are extensively involved in the increasingly important area of antitrust class actions.
+We have represented defendants in leading antitrust class actions, including the Supreme Court of Canada’s seminal Pro-Sys and Godfrey decisions.
+We have also had leading roles in almost every significant competition class action in Canada, including cases regarding air cargo, aluminum, audio-video parts, auto parts, beef, beer, bread, capacitors, carpet and carpet underlay, car carrier services, caustic soda, cellular technology, chemicals, chocolate, computer operating systems and applications, credit cards, CRTs, DRAM memory chips, fragrances, gasoline, hydrogen peroxide, LCDs, lithium ion batteries, modem chips, ODDs, polyurethane foam, real estate commissions, rubber, steel, tires and vitamins.
+Our lawyers have also been involved in every major cartel investigation in Canada and have secured immunity and leniency in relation to some of Canada's most high-profile cartel cases.

 Blakes is also at the forefront of competition merger litigation.
-There are six merger cases that form the primary body of merger jurisprudence in Canada.
-Blakes has represented the parties in all five of the cases in which the parties were successful (Southam, CP Ships, Hillsdown, Superior Propane and Labatt).
-Most recently, Blakes represented United Continental Airlines (regarding its alliance agreements with Air Canada) and Office Depot, Inc. (regarding its merger with Staples, Inc.) before the Competition Tribunal.
-In addition, Blakes lawyers have acted as litigation counsel in some of the most vigorously contested “consent order” cases where there was concerted opposition by intervenors such as Chapters/Indigo, Interac and Imperial Oil.
+There are nine merger cases that form the primary body of merger jurisprudence in Canada, and we represented the parties in eight cases.
+In addition, Blakes represented United Continental Airlines (regarding its alliance agreements with Air Canada) before the Competition Tribunal.
+As well, Blakes lawyers have acted as litigation counsel in some of the most vigorously contested merger “consent order” cases where there was concerted opposition by intervenors such as Chapters/Indigo, Interac, Lafarge/Blue Circle, Bayer/Aventis and Imperial Oil, as well as acting in the second ever successful mediation in GFL/Tervita, and numerous merger matters resolved by consent agreements.

-As a leading competition law firm, we have represented numerous clients in connection with confidential abuse of dominance investigations or inquiries conducted by the Competition Bureau, some of which became public upon proceeding to litigation, such as e-books, Vancouver Airport Authority, Air Canada/CanJet, Tele-Direct and Nutrasweet.
-We acted as lead counsel in the Federal Court of Appeal and Supreme Court of Canada in Canada Pipe, the first of only two abuse of dominance cases to go to those courts, and the Supreme Court of Canada in the only other such abuse of dominance case, TREB.
-Blakes also acted for Visa Inc. in respect of a landmark Competition Tribunal case under the reviewable price maintenance provision of the Act.
-Blakes lawyers have also represented clients in refusal-to-deal cases that went to the Competition Tribunal, such as Fred Deeley and Wyeth.
+As a leading competition law firm, we have represented numerous clients in connection with confidential abuse of dominance investigations or inquiries conducted by the Competition Bureau, some of which became public upon proceeding to litigation, such as Air Canada/CanJet, E-books, Nutrasweet, Tele-Direct and Vancouver Airport Authority.
+We acted as lead counsel in the Federal Court of Appeal and Supreme Court of Canada in Canada Pipe, the first of only two abuse of dominance cases to go to those courts, and the Supreme Court of Canada in the only other such abuse of dominance case, TRREB.
+In addition, Blakes litigators acted for Visa Inc. in respect of a landmark Competition Tribunal case under the reviewable price maintenance provision of the Act and have represented clients in refusal-to-deal cases that went to the Competition Tribunal, such as Fred Deeley and Wyeth.

-Much of the Firm's work in the litigation area involves strategic advice to best position matters for success in the event of litigation.
-We also provide prudent advice concerning the structuring of business transactions and the conduct of business affairs to prevent problems before they lead to litigation.
+Much of the Firm's litigation practice involves strategic advice to best position our clients for success in the event of litigation.
+We also work to prevent problems before they lead to litigation by providing expert advice on structuring business transactions and conducting business affairs.

 -